valsol-com/loomio-deploy/README.md

 ./scripts/create_swapfile
 ```

-### Create your ENV files
+### Create your docker-compose.yml and ENV files
-This script creates `env` and `faye_env` files configured for you.
+This script creates a `docker-compose.yml`, `env` and `faye_env` files configured for you.
 It also creates directories on the host to hold user data.

 When you run this, remember to change `loomio.example.com` to your hostname, and give your contact email address, so you can recover your SSL keys later if required.